 5. Satellite Communication Device

 If you’re driving on remote roads and gnarly mountain passes, cell service is far from guaranteed.
-And in a worst-case scenario like a car crash, mechanical failure, or catastrophic injury, comms are imperative.
-A satellite communicator like the Garmin InReach or the Bivy Stick is worth having on hand wherever you roam.
+And in a worst-case scenario like a car crash or catastrophic injury, comms are imperative.
+A satellite communicator like the Garmin InReach Mini 2 or the Bivy Stick is worth having on hand wherever you roam.
 At the very least, it provides your loved ones with peace of mind, as they’ll appreciate knowing that you’re able to communicate on the road.

 6. Headlamp

-A headlamp is another essential that we suggest keeping in your vehicle year-round.
-You don’t need to be on a remote adventure to need light—little tasks like cleaning your car, searching for lost keys, or slapping a PB & J together are much easier when you can see.
+A headlamp is another essential that we suggest keeping in your vehicle year round.
+After all, it’s amazing how little tasks like cleaning your car, searching for lost keys, or slapping a PB & J together are much easier when you can see.
 We’ve been digging BioLite’s headlamps over the last few years—they’re low-profile, well-built, and easy to use.

 7. Fire Starters

-There’s a fire starter in the Seventy2 survival kit we mentioned earlier, but fire is so key to winter survival that we’re including it again here.
-Stormproof matches are a smart play, as are these electric plasma lighters.
+Fire starters come standard in the Uncharted Supply Co. survival kits we mentioned earlier, but fire is so key to winter survival that we’re including it again here.
+If you’re building your own survival kit from scratch, stormproof matches are a smart play, as are these electric plasma lighters.
 Our advice?
 Get both.

 8. Hand and Foot Warmers

 On cold-weather road trips, hand and foot warmers may help you stay comfortable at camp.
-In more extreme situations, hand and foot warmers can help ward off frostbite.
-While traditional disposable options are a compact solution that you can pack and forget about, many winter campers turn to heated socks and heated gloves as alternatives.
+In more extreme situations, they can help ward off frostbite.
+While traditional disposable options are a compact solution that you can pack and forget about, many frequent winter campers turn to heated socks and heated gloves as alternatives.

 9. Camp Stove and Fuel